7 best board games to help children think big

 Monopoly is the worst.
 No, we're not talking protracted game sessions or sore losers tossing the board across the room like a vengeful titan.
 We're talking game design.

 Thing is, Monopoly asks little thought from its players.
 They roll the dice, move the appropriate number of spaces, and whether that move helps or hinders their game is ultimately a matter of luck.
 The only true strategy is to trick, exploit, or intimidate fellow players into making deals against their best interests.
-(We said it was bad game design, not that it wasn't true to metropolitan real estate milieu.)
+(We said it was bad game design, not that it wasn't true to the metropolitan real estate milieu.)

 Parents looking for something more in their children's entertainment are in luck.
 We're currently living through a board game renaissance.
 New games come out yearly that help children develop skills in STEM, strategy, and executive functions.
 Less about luck and more about engaging with core mechanics, these games challenge children to plan their moves around probability, cause and effect, and reading other players.

 Two quick notes on our thought process.
 First, to keep this family friendly, every game here can be played with at least four players.
 This means otherwise excellent board games like Go and Chess will be absent.
 The games also need to be playable by the average 10-year-old.
 Sorry, Twilight Imperium.
 We love you, but your table-top spread is too intimidating for this list.

 Settlers of Catan

 Settlers of Catan is Monopoly done right.
 The game tasks players with settling the island of Catan by securing the resources to build roads and settlements.
 Children must plan around the probability that they can extract the resources necessary to meet their rural-planning goals.
 If they can't extract a resource, they'll need to trade with others in nonzero-sum deals.
 Unlike Monopoly, Settlers' mechanics prevent a single Uncle Pennybags from hording everything for himself.